-Service exposure often leaves permanent marks on components being investigated.
-These may be in the forms of microstructural/dimensional changes, accumulated strain, nucleated defects or cracks etc. Many of these can be detected by non-destructive means.
-However there are certain other characteristics (e.g., mechanical properties, extent of embrittlement etc.) which can be estimated only by conducting tests in the laboratory on service exposed materials.
 Therefore sometimes it may be necessary to remove a part of the component from existing units for such studies.
 Over the years, based on past experience as well as experimental and theoretical studies, predictive models have been developed.
 Current methods for life assessment of ageing components are primarily based on these.
-Most extensive work so far has been carried out for components which experience high temperature and pressure.
-The methods used can broadly be classified in two categories, viz., direct and indirect.
-The former is based on direct estimation of life from the present condition of the unit, e.g., dimensional / microstructural changes, extent of cavitation etc. 8.
-Whereas the latter uses measurements like oxide scale thickness, hardness, etc., to calculate the average metal wall temperature which, in conjunction with the operating pressure and the master rupture plot of the material, gives an estimate of the life 2.
+Most extensive work so far has been carried out for components, which experience high temperature and pressure.
+The methods used can broadly be classified in two categories viz. direct and indirect.
+The former is based on direct estimation of life from the present condition of the unit, e.g. dimensional / micro-structural changes, extent of cavitation etc [8].
+Whereas the latter uses measurements like oxide scale thickness, hardness, etc. to calculate the average metal wall temperature which, in conjunction with the operating pressure and the master rupture plot of the material, gives an estimate of the life [2].
 The following examples illustrate the basic approach being followed at present.

-Creep cavitation is a common failure mechanism for HAZ in welded super heater/reheater tubes or steam pipes $^{1,2}$ .
-Evolution of cavities could be followed by in-situ metallographic examination using plastic replication technique or direct examination under a portable microscope during the shut down.
+Creep cavitation is a common failure mechanism for heat affected zones (HAZ) in welded super heater/reheater tubes or steam pipes [1,2].
+Evolution of cavitation could be followed by in-situ metallographic examination using plastic replication technique or direct examination under a portable microscope during the shut down.
 Fig. 1 shows the nature and the distribution of cavities at various stages of the life of a component.
 Based on past experience and laboratory tests a number of thumb rules have been devised for life estimation.
 For example the detection of macro cracks formed due to coalescence of cavities would require immediate repair and/or replacement of the component.
 Established empirical models are also used to arrive at a more direct estimate.
-One of these relates a cavitation parameter (A), defined as the fraction of grain boundaries containing cavities, with the life fraction used up ( $t/t_z$ ) as follows $^{1,2}$ :
+One of these relates a cavitation parameter (A), defined as the fraction of grain boundaries containing cavities, with the life fraction used up (t/t_r) as follows [1,2]: